-2.6.4 macOS
+2.6.5 macOS

-A number of techniques may be employed to modify the \$PATH environment variable on macOS.
+Several techniques may be employed to modify the \$PATH environment variable on macOS.
 Arguably the cleanest method is to add a new file in the /etc/paths.d directory containing the paths to be added to \$PATH.
 Assuming an Android SDK installation location of /Users/demo/Library/Android/sdk, the path may be configured by creating a new file named android-sdk in the /etc/paths.d directory containing the following lines: